 Students are prohibited from operating any type of audio or video recording device in a classroom, laboratory, or clinical setting without prior expressed permission from the Campus President/Director or Academic Dean.

 Prohibited items include, but are not limited to: video cameras, telephones with audio or video recording capability, computers, electronic tablets, or watches with audio or video recording capability.
 This is not an all-inclusive list.
-Violations of this policy may lead to disciplinary actions up to and including dismissal from school.
+Violations of this policy may lead to dis including dismissal from school. ciplinary actions up to and including distrissal from scribor.
+2020-2021 Tennessee/Mississippi Catalog Publication Date: December 23, 202 20